garfix/nli-go/doc/manual/system-developer/anaphora-resolution.md

 NLI-GO uses a structure called the anaphora queue to store the most recent references.
 The queue is located in the dialog context and is stored on file.

-The queue is simply a queue (first in first out) of entity references (id + entity type).
+The queue is simply a queue (first in first out) of entity references (id + sort).
 New entities are stored on front.
 When the queue becomes larger than 10 items, the ones at the end fall off.

 More precise, it is a queue of entity reference groups.
 Multiple entities can be added as a single group.
 The result of